 Theresa Taylor is a contemporary visual artist based in the north west of England.
-She works from her studio near Lancaster and for several years has been a member of Art Lab Contemporary Print Studios, University of Central Lancashire, Preston.
+She works from her studio near Lancaster and for several years has been a member of Art Lab Contemporary Print Studios, University of Central Lancashire, Preston., UK.

-Her practice focusses on the experience and process of time and it's passing in both its interior and exterior realms.
-She looks at the organic ceaseless change of matter, the notion that nothing is destroyed or created but is transformed from one state to another, in a continuous state of flux of regeneration/degradation.
+Her practice rests on the experience and process of time and it's passing in both its interior and exterior realms.
+She looks at the organic ceaseless change of matter/us and the notion that nothing is destroyed or created but is transformed from one state to another, in a continuous state of flux of regeneration/degradation.

 Although abstract in essence her work suggests a marked human presence- and 'the invisabilia of our inner lives' She investigates internal/external psychologically imbued spaces, appropriating information from the natural world and creates atmospheric imagery that hovers mutably at the intersection of the conscious/unconscious, the 'twilight' of our experience.
-Through primarily printmaking processes, but not exclusively, she suggests layers of experiences and the scarification of being alive.
+Through printmaking processes, primarily, but not exclusively, she suggests layers of experiences and the scarification of being alive and of history.

 Her work is shown across the UK and internationally.